callionica/hue/faq/hue-bluetooth.md

 No. (Hue Bluetooth iOS app Version 1.13) The Hue BT iOS app is limited compared to the full-featured Hue iOS app that works with the Hue bridge.
 Google Home and Alexa can control Hue BT lights over Bluetooth and allow you to assign them to rooms.

 ### Does the Hue BT iOS app allow you to create schedules to change lights at specific times?
-Yes.
+Not exactly, but almost.
+You can create routines that run at a particular time or with a particular delay, but each routine runs only once then has to be re-enabled in the Hue Bluetooth app.
+It's not a full scheduling system with recurring timed events.
 (Hue Bluetooth iOS app Version 1.13, but not earlier)

-The Hue Bluetooth app version 1.13 released Feb 3rd 2020 introduces *scheduling* to Bluetooth-controlled lights using the Hue Bluetooth app.
+The Hue Bluetooth app version 1.13 released Feb 3rd 2020 introduces *routines* to Bluetooth-controlled lights using the Hue Bluetooth app.
 There is also an associated bulb firmware update to support the new features.
-Based on initial experiments the firmware update is required because the schedule is stored in the bulb itself.
+Based on initial experiments the firmware update is required because the routine is stored in the bulb itself.
 (Tested by setting a countdown timer then turning off the phone used to set the timer).

 You can now click a clock button in the toolbar to access "Routines".